 What is a PBX?

-In the good old era of land-based telephony, a private branch exchange or PBX comprised a network that enabled internal communications through a private network that mimicked the larger exchange.
-A PBX does more than enabling connectivity between personnel located on the same business premises.
-The outward-facing side takes care of complex operations such as routing outbound calls and handling inbound calls.
-The phone system PBX also includes features such as voicemail, auto-attendant, and message recording facility in addition to an internal intercom.
+A PBX can take care of a company’s complex operations such as routing outbound calls and handling inbound calls.
+Besides, it also includes features such as voicemail, auto-attendant, and message recording facility in addition to an internal intercom.

-- Users within the PBX can dial each other and have conversations without having to leave their table, receive calls at their table, and make outbound calls.
+- Users within the PBX can dial each other and have conversations without having to leave their desks.

-- PBX offers features such as auto-attendants, call recording, and voicemail.
+- PBX offers various advanced features like auto attendants, call recording, voicemail, etc.

 Different Types of PBXs